Exploring Somaliland: Visa Info, FlyDubai Flights & Solo Travel Tips

 Hargeisa

-As I got my passport stamped and exited the airport, I was greeted with cheerful smiles of “Welcome to Somaliland”.
+As I got my passport stamped and exited the airport, I was greeted with cheerful smiles of “Welcome to Somaliland.”
 I was now officially in a country that wasn’t recognized by any government entity.
 So what’s the story?
-The world recognizes Somalia as being made up off one country with three areas - Somalia, Puntland & Somaliland.
-However, in the early 90s, Somaliland fought a war with Somalia, won and declared themselves an independent country.
-While Somalia continues to have violent terrorism issues, this country has largely resorted law and order and is a safe place to visit.
+The world recognizes Somalia as being made up of one country with three areas—Somalia, Puntland & Somaliland.
+However, in the early '90s, Somaliland fought a war with Somalia, won, and declared themselves an independent country.
+While Somalia continues to have violent terrorism issues, this country has largely restored law and order and is a safe place to visit.
+There is not a lot to do in this chaotic capital, but you can take a walk around if you fancy.
+A visit to the camel market and the money market is kind of cool.
+Great inclusion for your list of things to do in Somaliland.

 Sheikh Mountains

 It’s hard to believe places like this exist in a country like Somaliland.
-This mountain is off the guide books even for a country as off the beaten track as this.
+This mountain is off the guidebooks even for a country as off the beaten track as this.

-The drive up to Sheikh mountains in Somaliland came as a breath of fresh air and a reprieve from the arid landscapes we have at home in Dubai.
+The drive up to Sheikh Mountains in Somaliland came as a breath of fresh air and a reprieve from the arid landscapes we have at home in Dubai.

-There are a few different view points you can hike to as well.
+There are a few different viewpoints you can hike to as well.
 The lush green mountains, the winding drive up, the picturesque scenery, and to top it off, the moody weather.
 What an exciting experience.

 If you happen to make it to Somaliland, I highly recommend taking this long route on the way to Berbera.
-As I mentioned on stories, you will need a guide/drive + convoy + armed guard(s) to venture anywhere in the country.
+As I mentioned on stories, you will need a guide/driver + convoy + armed guard(s) to venture anywhere in the country.
 It turned out to be the favorite part of my trip.
 The jungle girl in me was happiest.

 Berbera